-We are very excited about our upcoming inaugural Barbell Medicine seminar in San Antonio, TX (link).
-As the final few spots for this seminar sell out, we are already planning additional seminars around the country later in the year (including Sacramento (link) and Philadelphia)!
+We are very excited about our upcoming Barbell Medicine Seminar (Next one in Tempe, AZ in March 2018 Click Here For More Info).
 For those who still aren’t quite sure what the weekend will involve, we wanted to talk a bit more about the idea behind the project.

 For the past several years we have emphasized the importance of strength training for health and successful aging.
 We’ve written a number of articles, given lectures, and recorded podcasts discussing strength & conditioning as they pertain to various health conditions.
 However, we still get questions on a daily basis from folks working through common health issues like diabetes, back pain, and arthritis, among others.
 They are typically frustrated that their personal physicians have little to no experience with training and are unable to provide them good advice on the matter as it pertains to their health problems.

 It is also unfortunately true that most physicians and healthcare professionals lack any formal training or even sufficient personal experience in strength & conditioning to provide appropriate exercise prescription and guide patients through the process of training effectively.

 This is why we designed the Barbell Medicine seminar – the first experience of its kind.
 It will couple an evidence-based discussion of the most common health problems affecting adults today with detailed education on nutrition, supplementation, and principles of exercise prescription & programming.
 Finally, every attendee will receive in-person, real-time coaching on the barbell lifts including the squat, press, deadlift, and bench press.